hima-97/ECG-Arrhythmia-Classification/README.md

 ### Feature Selection
 The feature selection process in this project plays a crucial role in balancing computational efficiency with classification accuracy.
 This project employs Mutual Information (MI) ranking, a robust method suited for ECG classification due to its ability to quantify the shared information between features and class labels, thereby ranking them according to their relevance.

-The following steps are involved for the feature selection process:

-  - The ```mutual_info_classif``` function from ```Scikit-Learn``` is utilized to detect both linear and nonlinear relationships between features and the class labels.
+The ```mutual_info_classif``` function from ```Scikit-Learn``` is utilized to detect both linear and nonlinear relationships between features and the class labels.

-  - Feature vectors along with labels and source information are constructed for each heartbeat.
+Feature vectors along with labels and source information are constructed for each heartbeat.

-  - The MI for each feature is calculated relative to the class labels, focusing the model on features most informative for heartbeat classification.
+The MI for each feature is calculated relative to the class labels, focusing the model on features most informative for heartbeat classification.

-* Process:
-We construct feature vectors, labels, and source information for each heartbeat.
-The MI for each feature relative to the class labels is calculated, focusing our model on the most informative aspects for heartbeat classification.

-* Application:
-The MI ranking reduces computational demands by ranking and selecting the top features based on their MI scores.
-This strategic selection balances computational efficiency with the need for classification accuracy.
+MI ranking aids in reducing computational load by prioritizing features based on their MI scores, effectively balancing computational efficiency and classification accuracy.

-* Consistency Across Datasets:
-The same feature ranking applied to the training dataset is also used for the testing dataset.
-This consistency ensures the model is equally efficient and effective across different datasets.

-* Efficiency:
-MI ranking effectively identifies the most relevant features for ECG classification, ensuring the model's efficiency.
-By concentrating on a subset of highly informative features, we manage computational complexity without compromising the model's ability to differentiate various heartbeat types.

-* Interpretability:
-The emphasis on interpretability in feature selection is vital.
-By using MI ranking, we not only enhance model performance but also ensure that the selected features are truly indicative of the underlying cardiac rhythms.
-This interpretability is crucial for clinical applications where understanding the model's decision-making process is as important as its accuracy.
+The use of MI ranking enhances model transparency, ensuring that selected features are genuinely reflective of cardiac rhythms, crucial for clinical applicability and understanding the model's reasoning.

-* Application in Random Forest Model:
-In developing our Random Forest model for arrhythmia classification, the MI ranking of features ensures that we are utilizing the most relevant ECG signal characteristics.
-This focus is integral to the model's success in accurately classifying arrhythmias, a key aspect of cardiac monitoring and diagnosis.
+The same feature ranking applied to the training dataset is replicated for the testing dataset, ensuring consistent model performance and efficiency.

 ### Model Training and Testing
 * Model Training: